LukeHeuser/notes/Java/java_basics.md

 * One is the bundling of `Behavior` and `Attributes` on a single object
 * The other is the practice of *hiding* fields and some methods from public access

+When we make our *attributes* `private`, we can then create methods to access the data.
+Each with different degrees of access allowed as needed.

+*Fields are defined in the classes code block/ body of the class and not in a method.

+When an `object` is created from a `class`, the values are then assiged to these `fields` which represent the `state` of the object.